Tax Loss Harvesting Calculator – Offset Capital Losses & Save Tax

 Can STCL offset LTCG?

 Yes, Short Term Capital Loss (STCL) can be set off against both Short Term and Long Term Capital Gains.
+This is useful when you have significant gains in your lumpsum investments.

 Can LTCL offset STCG?